The Future of Driving Is Written in Silicon

 Enabling the Next Era of In-Vehicle Experiences

 With technologies that span the car, connectivity, and the cloud, Intel is building a new class of smart and connected solutions for transportation.
-The latest Intel® processors, together with Intel’s advancements in LTE modem and 5G technology, significant investment in research, and acquisitions of innovative partners such as Arynga, Itseez, and Altera, can lower the cost and complexity of deploying incredible in-vehicle experiences across fleets and brands.
+The latest Intel® processors and platforms, together with Intel’s advancements in LTE modem and 5G technology, significant investment in research, and acquisitions of innovative partners such as Arynga, Itseez, and Altera, can lower the cost and complexity of deploying incredible in-vehicle experiences across fleets and brands.

 Impressive Compute Power Where and When You Need It